The man who does not read has no advantage over the man who cannot read.

 Ryback, Eric.
 The High Adventure of Eric Ryback.
-Besides War and Peace and a few other children’s tomes, this was the first book my ADD brain ever read cover to cover.
-It would alter my dreams, and my reality.
+Besides War and Peace and a few other children’s tomes, this was the first book my adolescent ADD brain ever managed to get through, cover to cover.
+It would at first alter my dreams, and then my reality.

 Krakauer, Jon.
 Into the Wild.
 Another book that skewed my life’s trajectory.
 The movie’s actually pretty good too, nearly all things considered.

 Nietzsche, Friedrich.
 Any and all.
 Fried Rich is hard, hard reading, but all too important.
 Even Hitler was inspired by the guy, so he can’t be that bad.

 Ruess, Everett.
 Journals, et al. In 1934, at age 20, Ruess vanished while hiking through Utah’s desert.
 He was soon presumed dead and is now almost assuredly so.
 Thankfully, his writing lives on.

 Mowat, Farley.
 Never Cry Wolf and A Whale for the Killing.
 A wordsmith of the highest order, but yet severely under appreciated, except maybe in his homeland.

 McManus, Patrick.
 A Fine and Pleasant Misery and others.
 One of the funniest writers I’ve ever read, period.

 Fletcher, Colin.
 The Man Who Walked Through Time, The Complete Walker and others.
 Fletcher was another huge inspiration to my pimply adolescent mind, and he wasn’t all that huge.